umhau/umhau.github.io/_posts/2020-11-14-throttle-a-xen-vcpu.md

 ![](https://raw.githubusercontent.com/umhau/umhau.github.io/master/images/vm-list.png)

-There's a couple things to notice here.
+There's a few things to notice here.
 First, the name of the VM as given in the image is the same name used by the `xl` command.
 Super convenient.

+Second, notice that only VMs that are currently running will be shown on the command line list.

-However, if the name of the VM is changed in XCP-ng Center, the name is _not changed_ in the backend, in that list.
+Finally: if the name of the VM is changed in XCP-ng Center, the name is _not changed_ in the backend, in that list.
 Notice that I renamed `Ubuntu Bionic Beaver 18.04 (2)` to `blog management` (yes, that's where I'm hosting the local copy of this blog -- Ubuntu Mini is surprisingly convenient), but it's still got the original name on the command line.
 It may be waiting for a reboot of the hypervisor, or it may not be.

 Just be warned -- the first name you pick might be permanent, and you should check for the correct name on the command line.